OEC

 Bytown Museum

-Location: Next to the Ottawa Locks between the Château
+Location: Next to the Ottawa Locks between the Château Laurier and

 Parliament Hill